Tuesday, October 15th

 Guided by:

-Special participation and accompaniment by PhD.
+Architect Roberto Chapa Garza, PhD.
+Rena Porsen Overgaard, and Architect Jorge Galván Special participation and accompaniment by PhD.
 Celia Arredondo Zambrano and architect Fernando López Martínez, experts in modern Mexican architecture.

 Paseo Santa Lucía is a 2.5-kilometer artificial canal that connects downtown Monterrey with Fundidora Park.
 Inaugurated in 2007, it is a popular tourist destination, ideal for boat rides and walks.
 Along the canal, one can admire sculptures, murals, and green areas.
 It is an example of urban revitalization that promotes the integration of nature with city life, offering a unique cultural and recreational experience.

-The itinerary starts at 02:00 PM with a departure from Hotel Camino Real Monterrey.
+The itinerary starts at 2:00 PM with a departure from Hotel Camino Real Fashion Drive.
 The tour includes a visit to the Steel Museum designed by Grimshaw Architects, followed by a 2.5 km boat ride through Fundidora Park and Paseo Santa Lucía, narrating the history and anecdotes of the city’s most emblematic and ancient neighborhoods.
 The group will also visit the monumental sculpture “La Lagartera” by Oaxacan artist Francisco Toledo and enjoy a free self-guided tour of the Mexican History Museum.
 Finally, at 05:00 PM, the bus will depart from the Mexican History Museum to return to Camino Real Monterrey.

-19 Oct 2024, SAT 02:00 – 5:00 PM
+19 Oct 2024, SAT 2:00 – 5:00 PM

 By registration only Click here